wassname/discovering_latent_knowledge/mjc_notes.md

 but unnorm for CCS, hmm

 I can't get it to reliably lie, even at 30B.
 Grrr.
 Maybe an unaligned model?

+OK so I asked on discord
+- why not use generate?
+A: too hard, and how to make sure it's an answer (solution is to use relative probs and a single work).
+So they just haven't gone there.
+- and how to make it lie. one person used yes momentum, nad it worked for them.

+I would like to try:
+- [ ] lying larry. with a larry prompt. and larry response.
+- [ ] I could also keep sampling untill I get the prob diff I want! :)
+  - the second actually seems better. since it can make sure that the pairs are the same except the answer!!